Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Locating pinhole-like connections

 This test was first done at BNL on module BNL-PPB-MLS-244, which was modified to include a bond from the bias ring to an isolated pad on the module test frame, allowing simultaneous measurements of the bias ring voltage and AMAC counts.
 This module exhibited especially strong pinhole connections, with lowered AMAC counts at 0V bias even at a $16$ k$\Omega$ feedback resistance.
 Therefore, the test was performed at this lowered feedback resistance so that the AMAC HV-return measuring op amp would not saturate and a change in counts could be observed.
 At each chip setting, the bias ring voltage and the average of 1000 AMAC ADC counts were recorded (see Figure \ref{fig:ABCref}).
 The bias ring had a maximum voltage of 300mV with all chips set to the maximum internal bias voltage and 260mV with all chips set to the minimum internal bias voltage.
 When ABCs 6 and 8 are set to the minimum internal bias setting, the bias ring voltage sharply decreases and the AMAC counts sharply increase, indicating strong pinhole connections on these chips.
 Clear bonding issues were observed on both of these chips.

-The same test was done at SCIPP for the SCIPP-LS-0091 module and is summarized in Table~\ref{tab:SCIPP-pinhole-counts}.
+The same test was done at SCIPP for the SCIPP-LS-0091 module and is summarized in Table~\ref{tab:SCIPP-pinhole-counts} with $200$ k$\Omega$ feedback resistance.
 The large jump in counts when chips 0 - 2 are set to minimum voltage and when chips 0 - 3 are set to minimum voltage indicates that the pinhole is located on chip 3.

+While individual pinholed channels can be identified through front-end measurements when leakage current per strip exceeds 250 nA \cite{Affolder_2021}, this current does not occur during normal module and stave QC testing.
+Thus, this test provides an easy way to identify at least the ABC chip connected to a pinholed channel, using the nominal module and stave testing configurations.